German Pupil Courses

 Preference will be given to those showing particular ability in German.
 As competition for these places is high, places may be restricted to one place per school.
 Preference may also be given to those who have not previously had the chance to participate in similar opportunities.

 Where and when do the courses take place?

 The courses usually take place between mid-July and end of August every year.
 There are three courses in three different locations in Germany.

-The dates for the 2020 courses are:
+The scheduled dates for the 2020 courses were: